 Miriam Chan, PharmD, CDE

-The ideal candidate will have completed an ACGME- or AOA-accredited residency and will be board certified or board eligible.
+The ideal candidate will have completed an ACGME or AOA accredited residency program and will be board certified or board eligible.

-If you have any questions, please contact the fellowship director:
+For any questions, please contact the program director:

 Miriam Chan, PharmD, CDE at email@example.com.

 Riverside Methodist Hospital, Internal Medicine